2018

 Dashboard

-We introduced a dashboard that showed summaries of completion status for different learning materials.
-To assist real-time monitoring, we included an activity feed that updated at frequent intervals.
+Summaries of completion status for different learning materials.
+To assist real-time monitoring, I included an activity feed that updated at frequent intervals.

 "Needs help"